 大家好！ I'm Parker Lougheed, and I am programmer turned educator.
-I had a great experience as a student due to fabulous teachers and amazing resources all the way up until university where I studied Computer Science and East Asian Studies.
+I had a great experience as a student due to fabulous teachers and amazing resources including university where I studied Computer Science and East Asian Studies.
+In the spring of 2022, I plan to continue my education at The University of Illinois Urbana-Champaign where I will study towards a Master of Education in Digital Learning.
 I hope I can make my own impact in the education of students of all backgrounds, whether it is in directly teaching them or researching and creating tools to further improve their experiences.
 Education is not something that has to be boring or tedious, it can be fun and eye-opening, and I hope to help enable this for computer science through the research and development of novel programming languages, environments, and gamification methods.
 Putting these distinct tools together with a glue that isn't just computer science, such as forms of art like design and music, I hope I can provide insightful, enriching experiences for everyone.

 Beyond traditional education, I enjoy developing tooling around programming languages.
 Programming drives many of the leading industries, and it is paramount to our society's future development.
 It can be hard to approach and frustrating at times though.
 Through language design changes, static program analysis, and compiler enhancements, this experience can be improved, not only for students but also for professionals and tinkering kiddos, creating to their little heart's content.